macnhienxinhdep/git-demo/README.md

 ```
 ## Create files to the project
 ## Add file to remote
-> Add all file to remote
+> Add all files to remote

 ```
 git add .